abstractalgo/react-browser-extension/README.md

 - learn more about WebExtensions and Manifest files (see [resources](#resources) section)
 - update information inside `manifest.json` (name, description, homepage,...) and update icons
 - code and test your React apps within `/content_scripts/app`, `/options` and `/popup`
-  - all three folders are regular `create-react-app` apps, so just refer to their `package.json` for scripts and code it like any other React app
+  - all three folders are regular `create-react-app` apps, so just refer to their `package.json` for scripts and write code like you would for any other React app
   - if you don't need some of these apps or scripts, simply remove them from the project and remove their build steps in the build pipeline (inside `./build.sh`)
 - build/compile your extension by running `yarn build` from the root folder (this executes `./build.sh`), load it in the browser and try it there
   - you can use generated `./build` folder to load the "unpacked" version of the extension in the browser and test it locally (see how [for Chrome](https://developer.chrome.com/docs/extensions/mv3/getstarted/#manifest) or [for Firefox](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension#trying_it_out))